MOEAFramework/MOEAFramework/docs/writingNativeProblem.md

 make
 ```

-This `Makefile` produces two files:
+This `Makefile` compiles the code into the `bin/` directory, where you will find the shared library such as

-1. The shared library, such as `TestProblem.dll` on Windows or `libTestProblem.so` on Linux; and
+`TestProblem.dll` on Windows or `libTestProblem.so` on Linux, along with a Java JAR file that contains
-2. A Java JAR file, such as `TestProblem.jar`, that contains everything required to integrate the problem with
+everything required to integrate the problem with the MOEA Framework.
+This JAR is "self-contained", meaning it
-   the MOEA Framework.
-This JAR is "self-contained", meaning it contains the shared library.
-Thus, you only need to
-   copy the JAR file.
+contains the shared library.
+Thus, you only need to copy the JAR file.

 The generated templates also provide an example, `Example.java`, that solves the problem we just created using
 NSGA-II.
 We can run this example with: